kingakisielinska/kingakisielinska.github.io/VSCoptions.md

 ![vscoptions](/assets/images/vscIEP.png)

-Commands:
+Here are some basic commands:

-Use shortcut:
+Use this shortcut:
 Windows: Shift+Ctrl+p / Mac: Cmd+p, enter > - to open a search bar and Access all available commands based on your current context.
-Examplary:
+Here are some examplary ones:

 * **Preview**: Open Preview to the Side
 * **Whitespace**: View > Render Whitespace